fpereiro/gotoB/readme.md

 The `input` is assumed to be a valid lith - if we're not in production mode, the chain of execution will have already validated the lith.

 The `output` will be an array of strings of the form:
-- `L ...`, for literal HTML fragments.
 - `O ...`, for the opening of a tag.
 - `C ...`, for the closing of a tag.
-- `Q ...`, for literal HTML fragments that are opaque (which means that they shouldn't be reused when redrawing views).
+- `L ...`, for literal HTML fragments.
+- `P ...`, for an opaque tag.

 ```javascript
    B.prediff = function (input, output) {